yashodharhajare-wq/voice-of-customer-ai-agent/README.md

 ---

-## Overview
+# Overview

-This project is an end-to-end Voice of Customer (VoC) Intelligence Platform that analyzes Reddit community discussions and converts unstructured conversations into structured product insights.
+This project is an AI-powered Voice of Customer (VoC) Intelligence Platform that analyzes Reddit community discussions and converts unstructured conversations into structured business insights.

-The system processes thousands of discussions, identifies conversations containing product feedback, extracts actionable insights using a local Large Language Model (LLM), normalizes recurring themes, and visualizes results through an interactive analytics dashboard.

-The project demonstrates:
+Online customer discussions are highly noisy and contain a mixture of:

-* Product Analytics
+* Product complaints
+* Feature requests
+* Buying advice
-* LLM Engineering
+* Product showcases
-* Prompt Engineering
+* Technical troubleshooting
-* Data Processing Pipelines
-* NLP-based Insight Extraction
-* Dashboard Development
+* Community conversations
-* Local AI Deployment using Ollama
+* Humor and memes

+Manually identifying meaningful customer requirements from thousands of discussions is extremely time-consuming for product managers and research teams.

+This system automates that process using local Large Language Models (LLMs), semantic extraction pipelines, and analytics dashboards.

+The platform helps answer business-critical questions such as:

+* What problems are customers repeatedly facing?
+* Which features are most requested?
+* What benefits do users appreciate most?
+* Which discussions contain actionable product insights?
+* Which customer personas appear frequently?
+* What themes dominate customer conversations?

+Instead of manually reading thousands of comments, teams can directly explore structured insights through an interactive dashboard.

 ---

-## Problem Statement

-Online communities contain valuable customer feedback, but extracting meaningful insights manually is time-consuming and difficult.

-Product management teams need answers to questions such as:

-* What problems are users experiencing?
-* What features do customers want?
-* What benefits do users appreciate?
-* Which user personas are most active?
-* Which issues occur most frequently?

-This project automates the process of converting community discussions into structured product intelligence.
+# Key Highlights

+* AI-powered customer requirements analysis
+* Fully local LLM deployment using Ollama
+* Open-source and API-free workflow
+* Automated Voice-of-Customer intelligence extraction
+* Prompt-engineered structured insight generation
+* Modular and scalable processing pipeline
+* KPI-driven product intelligence dashboard
+* Product insight filtering from noisy Reddit discussions

 ---

+# Problem Statement

+Online communities contain valuable customer feedback, but extracting meaningful insights manually is difficult due to the unstructured and noisy nature of conversations.

+A single discussion thread may contain:

+* Genuine complaints
+* Product praise
+* Technical support requests
+* Feature suggestions
+* User recommendations
+* Humor and memes
+* Showcase posts

+Most discussions are not directly useful for product decision-making.

+The challenge is identifying which conversations actually contain actionable customer intelligence and converting them into structured product insights.

+This project solves that problem using AI-driven classification, extraction, normalization, and aggregation pipelines.

+---

-## Dataset
+# Dataset

-### Source
+## Source

-Mechanical Keyboards Reddit Community (can be automated through api's)
+Mechanical Keyboards Reddit Community
+(Can be extended using Reddit APIs)

-### Dataset Size
+## Dataset Size

 * 9,042 Reddit comments
 * Multiple discussion threads
 * User-generated product feedback

-### Data Fields
+## Data Fields

 * Discussion Title
 * Comment Text